-Certain key operating measures specific to the gaming industry are included in our discussions of the Company's operational performance for the periods in which Condensed Consolidated Statements of Comprehensive Income (Loss) are presented.
-Below are definitions of the measures discussed:
+Certain key operating measures specific to the gaming industry are included in our discussion of our operational performance for the periods for which Condensed Consolidated Statements of Comprehensive Income (Loss) are presented.
+Below are definitions of these key operating measures discussed:

-• Table drop is the amount of cash and net markers issued that are deposited in a gaming table's drop box.
+- · Table drop is the amount of cash and net markers issued that are deposited in a gaming table's drop box. - Table games win is the amount of table drop that is retained and recorded as casino revenues.

-- Table games win is the amount of table drop that is retained and recorded as casino revenue. - · Slot win is the amount of handle (representing the total amount wagered) that is retained by us and is recorded as casino revenue. - Average daily rate ("ADR") is calculated by dividing total room revenues, including the retail value of promotional allowances (less service charges, if any), by total rooms occupied including complimentary rooms. - Revenue per available room ("REVPAR") is calculated by dividing total room revenues, including the retail value of promotional allowances (less service charges, if any), by total rooms available. - · Occupancy is calculated by dividing total occupied rooms, including complimentary rooms, by the total rooms available.
+- Slot win is the amount of handle (representing the total amount wagered) that is retained by us and is recorded as casino revenues. - Average daily rate ("ADR") is calculated by dividing total room revenues, including the retail value of promotional allowances (less service charges, if any), by total rooms occupied including complimentary rooms. - Revenue per available room ("REVPAR") is calculated by dividing total room revenues, including the retail value of promotional allowances (less service charges, if any), by total rooms available. - Occupancy is calculated by dividing total occupied rooms, including complimentary rooms, by the total rooms available.